maceksimon/smak-portfolio/content/blog/the-magic-of-wordpress-gutenberg.md

 Well, the native way of building Gutenberg blocks is React.
 This is a complex JavaScript framework which may not be easy to maintain or work with for many developers.

-## No catch, pinky-swear
+## No catch!

-So is there a way to get around this?

-Absolutely - and just like before, ACF comes to the rescue and makes everything so much more simple.
+Luckily, there is a way around this - and just like before, ACF comes to the rescue and makes everything so much more simple.

 By using [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/) you get a simple way of creating blocks in PHP - the standard language of WordPress.
 The result is a maintainable and robust code which gives you all the advantages of using the new Gutenberg editor.

-## The solution
+## Clean solution for easy editing

 On our WordPress projects we tend to use ACF Blocks paired with the [Twig](https://twig.symfony.com/) templating language and the [Tailwind CSS](https://tailwindcss.com/) framework.
 This makes the code even more modular and reusable.